Showing posts with label Oliver Reed. Show all posts

 In the film's first third, as Alice & Barton get to know one another, the look is sunshiny, and most scenes are set outdoors.
 The peaceful open spaces are punctuated by reminders of the war: the sight & sound of planes flying overhead, the carcasses of a downed airship overlooking Alice's farm like the eyes of TJ Eckelburg in The Great Gatsby

-The fear of detention spawns a sense of confined imprisonment as emotional estrangement, and claustrophobic interiors characterize the second segment.
-The oppressively low ceilings and too-close walls are in stark contrast to what came before.
-The low-angle shot here not only calls attention to the lovers braced coldly with their backs to one another but also places Barton's lengthened hair and long painted nails in the forefront.
+The second segment is characterized by confinement.
+Fear of detection leads to a shared sense of imprisonment which results in an emotional estrangement that eats at the couple.
+Claustrophobic interiors are the order of the day, as oppressively low ceilings and too-close walls stand in stark contrast to the open-air scenes that came before.
+The low-angle shot here not only calls attention to the lovers braced coldly with their backs to one another, but also places Barton's lengthened hair and long, painted nails in the forefront.

-The third and final act, representing the completion of the triangle and the introduction of Sgt.
-Arthur's fateful dominance in the narrative, takes us back to the outdoors.
-But now the look is wintry, the atmosphere dark, stormy, and threatening.
+The third and final act completes the triangle and introduces Sgt.
+Arthur's fateful dominance in the narrative.
+It takes us back to the outdoors, but now, the look is wintry.
+The atmosphere is dark, stormy, and threatening.

 THE STUFF OF DREAMS

-What if who you think you're pretending to be is who you really are?
+What if who you're pretending to be is actually who you really are?

 There’s a scene early in The Triple Echo where Alice sees Barton out of his military uniform for the first time and comments on his looking so different: “I’m a master of disguise,” he says.
 A throwback reference to an even earlier scene in which, after Alice remarks that he doesn’t look much like a farmer’s son, Barton complains of having been “made” into a soldier by the Army.

-So much of life is being who we have to be, what we're told to be, and what we're expected to be, it feels like a genuine stroke of luck if any of those align with who we actually are.
+So much of life is being who we have to be, what we're told to be, and what we're expected to be; it feels like a genuine stroke of luck if any of those external demands ever align with who we actually are.

 With Glenda Jackson giving what I think is one of her best and most underrated performances, it may have taken me almost 50 years to see The Triple Echo, but I say in all sincerity that I know I'm able to appreciate it more today than I ever could in the '70s.